 The Community Development Code Section 422 includes significant natural resource requirements for proposed development in the County’s urban unincorporated area.
 The regulations allow for limited development in areas with significant natural resources while providing appropriate protection or mitigation of impacts.
 If a proposed development interferes with or impacts a protected area, the developer must provide recommendations to reduce the impact and/or offset any loss of habitat.

-An issue paper on the County’s implementation of significant natural resource requirements is being drafted as part of the 2018-19 Work Program.
+A Significant Natural Resources Assessment on the County’s implementation of significant natural resource requirements is being drafted as part of the 2018-19 Work Program.
 The Board of Commissioners identified the topic as a priority, based on community concerns regarding the County’s significant natural resource protections in the development review process, particularly on lands with wildlife habitat.

-- Review of local, state and federal regulations and Land Use Board of Appeal (LUBA) decisions concerning significant natural resources.
+- Review of local, state and federal regulations and Land Use Board of Appeal (LUBA) decisions concerning significant natural resources

 - Review of the background of the County’s natural resource inventory, program and regulations